Visa Traveler

 How much does the FMM or Mexico Tourist Card cost?

 The FMM or Mexico Tourist card is free of cost.
-FMM card is similar to an entry immigration form or an arrival card.
+The FMM card is similar to an entry immigration form or an arrival card.
 So there are no costs associated with it.

 If arriving by air, the tourism tax is included in the ticket.
-This means, that if you fly into Mexico, you will NOT need to pay anything extra.
+This means that if you fly into Mexico, you will NOT need to pay anything extra.

 It is the same situation if arriving on a cruise ship – the tourism tax is included in the ticket.
 However, if arriving by a regular passenger boat, you must pay the tourism tax at the seaport when you enter.